What is responsible travel?

 Being a responsible tourist means respecting the environment and enriching, not degrading the quality of life of the local population.
 It entails making better places for people to live in and better places for people to visit.

-Several misconceptions about responsible travel exists — however, you don’t have to be an eco-warrior to be a responsible tourist; all you have to do is be a positive factor rather than a negative one.
+Several misconceptions about responsible travel exist — however, you don’t have to be an eco-warrior to be a responsible tourist; all you have to do is be a positive factor rather than a negative one.

-Significance of responsible tourism
+Significance of responsible travel and tourism

 - Responsible tourism yields favorable outcomes